 Decisions on three crypto-related ETFs were deferred by the regulator, while the filing for a Dogecoin ETF by 21Shares was formally acknowledged.

-On May 13, the evaluation of several crypto-related exchange-traded fund (ETF) applications, including those submitted by Grayscale and BlackRock, was postponed by the U.S. Securities and Exchange Commission.
+On May 13, the U.S. Securities and Exchange Commission postponed its evaluation of several crypto-related exchange-traded fund (ETF) applications, including those from Grayscale and BlackRock.

-The review timeline has been extended by the agency due to the delays, aligning with projections that no approvals will be issued before the final quarter of 2025.
+The agency extended the review timeline due to the delays, aligning with projections that no approvals will be issued before the final quarter of 2025.

-Grayscale’s proposed spot ETFs for Solana (SOL) and Litecoin (LTC) have been postponed, with the updated filing deadlines set for August 11 and October 10, respectively.
+The SEC postponed Grayscale’s proposed spot ETFs for Solana (SOL) and Litecoin (LTC), setting the updated filing deadlines for August 11 and October 10, respectively.

-Action on BlackRock’s request to permit in-kind redemptions for its approved spot Bitcoin (BTC) ETF was also postponed by the SEC.
+The SEC also postponed its decision on BlackRock’s request to allow in-kind redemptions for its approved spot Bitcoin (BTC) ETF.
 No revised deadline has been provided for the request, as it pertains to operational mechanics rather than the original approval.

-Separately, the 19b-4 filing for a 21Shares spot Dogecoin (DOGE) ETF was acknowledged by the SEC, thereby initiating the formal review timeline for the proposed product.
+Separately, the SEC acknowledged the 19b-4 filing for a 21Shares spot Dogecoin (DOGE) ETF, officially starting the formal review timeline for the proposed product.
 This action marks the start of the countdown toward a final decision under the agency’s statutory framework.

 Final Decisions Anticipated Later in the Year

 The agency’s recent actions reflect an ongoing pattern of phased assessments concerning over 70 crypto ETF proposals, which are currently undergoing different stages of evaluation.
-Decisions on five additional crypto-related ETFs were previously deferred by the SEC on April 29.
+The SEC previously deferred decisions on five additional crypto-related ETFs on April 29.

-The delay was described as “expected” by Seyffart, with most of the impacted products not reaching their final decision deadlines until October at the earliest.
+Seyffart described the delay as “expected,” noting that most of the impacted products won’t reach their final decision deadlines until at least October.

 They’ve been taking outside meetings with people.
 Probably coming up with a strategy.
 After that, likely approvals.